-It wasn’t that I didn’t want to, it was just that I couldn’t, somehow it felt very wrong to talk about money.
+It wasn’t that I didn’t want to, it was just that I couldn’t; it felt very wrong to talk about money.

-I’d ignore my bills and my bank statements and even convinced myself that I was too enlightened to earn money.
+I’d ignore my bills and my bank statements.
+I convinced myself I was too enlightened to earn money.

-When I did eventually go business school and forced myself to talk about money – I developed health issues.
+When I did eventually go business school and force myself to talk about money – I developed health issues.

-I’d shiver violently and have to fight off panic attacks whenever I had to go to the bank or talk about money.
+I'd have violent shivers and have to fight off panic attacks whenever I had to go to the bank or talk about money.